| Safe Haskell | Safe-Inferred |

 makeLogicalInstances :: [(Name, Name)] -> Q [Dec] Source #

-instances, given pairs of a type and its logical
+Generate Logical instances, given pairs of a type and its logical

 representation.
-This works like makeLogicalInstance
+This works like makeLogicalInstance, but better suits

 mutually recursive types.